BCIT-LTC/qcon-api/README.md

 ## Deploying `qcon-api`

 `qcon-api` can be deployed as a single docker container or as a scalable Kubernetes cluster workload.
-We use `kpt` and `kustomize` to deploy a package of resource manifests to the cluster based on the target environment.
+We use `kpt` and `kustomize` to apply a package of resources to the cluster based on the target environment.

 ## Support